 With so many providers offering variations of school loans, you can easily end up with several, and it can seem a little overwhelming when it comes time to pay them back.
-Here are some tips to keeping your budget on track when it comes to your school loans:
+Here are some tips to keeping your budget on track when it comes to your school loans.

-Become an expert on your loans: How much do you owe?
+- Become an expert on your loans.
+How much do you owe?
 What is your interest rate?
 How many loans do you have?
-Who is your provider and how does their website work?
+Who is your provider, and how does their website work?

+- Pay off early if you can.
 Most service providers will allow you to pay off loans early without penalty.

+- Think long-term.
 Student loans do affect your credit and your ability to purchase a house.

+- Keep up on your loans.
 Student loans are serious.
 Don’t avoid your payments!

 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.